-The tremendous economic crisis of 1920, with all its sufferings and misery has not been forgotten by the workers.
-The American working class has never passed thru such a fearful crisis.
+The tremendous economic crisis of 1920-21 with all its sufferings and misery has not been forgotten by the workers.
+The American working class had never passed through such a fearful depression.
 This crisis has driven the workers with great momentum to the idea of political action.
-On the other hand, the economic conditions have improved somewhat during the last few months.
-The number of members in the trade unions is begining to grow.
+On the other hand, the economic conditions have improved during the last few months.
+The number of members in the trade unions is beginning to grow.
 The workers no longer tolerate the capitalist offensive without defending themselves.
 This transitional period is the best time for the formation of a Labor Party.